AndresJejen/DashBoardDS4A/README.md

-The Backend is build with python using Flask as server and Docker as process runner in second plane, also the data that this dashboard uses provides from a database in `Elastic Search`, where all the data provided by Trocafone stay safe and is easy to query from authorized users.
+The Backend is build with python using Flask as server and Docker as process runner in second plane, also the data that this dashboard uses provides from a database in `Elastic Search`, where all the data provided by the company stay safe and is easy to query from authorized users.

 ### Frontend